About

 Conclusion

-An irregular heartbeat can be startling, but it isn’t always dangerous.
+An irregular heartbeat can be startling, but it isn't always dangerous.
 Understanding arrhythmia, recognizing unusual signs, and taking early action can keep your heart strong and reduce risks.
-Listen to your heartbeat — it’s sending signals about your overall health.
-The more you pay attention, the better you can care for the organ that never stops working for you.
+Listen to your heartbeat β€” it's sending signals about your overall health.